alonisser/penguin2017_testing_talk/presentation.md

 # What you should take from this talk

-* Test you app.
+* Test you apps.
 Please.

 * Treat testing as an integral part of coding your app.

 * You'll thank me for this

 ---